nick-bangia/familybudget-tabris-android/README.md

-# familybudget-tabris-android
+# familybudget-androidclient
-Android client for the FamilyBudget API using javascript on the tabris platform
+Android client for the Family Budget using tabris.js